seunAdeks/lane203j.github.io/_posts/2018-6-23-action_coordinates_as_a_tropical_limit.md

 ---
 layout: post
-title: Action coordinates as a limit of maps
+title: Cylindrical coordinates as a limit of maps
 ---

 Here is an animation I made to spice up seminar talks about my recent joint paper [on integrable systems](https://arxiv.org/abs/1804.01504).
 The code it was created with is at the end of the post.